Want to help out or contribute?

 Depending on your operating system (Windows, MacOS, or Linux), using use_package() might actually install the package again, even though you already have it.
 In that case, you can use renv::install("packagename") first, before than using use_package().

-When you’re working on your own and not needing to worry about anyone seeing your code, there’s a natural temptation to write your code like you might write notes to yourself… scribbled and scrawled down quickly.
-Even when you are working with others or try to write more readable code, it is very easy for code to “drift” towards being poorly formatted, especially when deadlines are close.
+We’ve covered how to adhere to a style guide in both the introductory as well as the intermediate course, because it is such a useful and powerful tool to easily write more readable code.
+We’ll expand on it in this course because it fits precisely with the theme of collaboration.
+That’s because, when you’re working on your own and not needing to worry about anyone seeing your code, there’s a natural temptation to write your code like you might write notes to yourself… scribbled and scrawled down quickly.
+But when working with others, how it looks can greatly impact how quickly and easily others are able to read and interpret your code.
+Multiply all the collaborators on a project with this natural temptation for quick (and sloppy) coding, you can imagine how easy it is for code to massively “drift” towards being poorly formatted, especially when deadlines are close.

 Since we will use it for the project as a workflow dependency, let’s add it to the DESCRIPTION file.